What Are the Cheapest Campervans in the UK?

 Unlike larger vans, the Berlingo handles like a car, making it ideal for both narrow country lanes and city parking.
 It also has good fuel efficiency, making longer road trips more affordable.
 Although compact, the boxy shape of the Berlingo provides enough interior space for beds, storage units, and even mini kitchenettes.
 Its unassuming exterior also offers an advantage by making it more discreet than other campervans.

-The downsides of a Berlingo
+What are the downsides of a Berlingo?

 The Volkswagen Caddy is a small but capable van, which has seen an increase in popularity in the vanlife scene for its practical and dependable nature.
 Originally intended for use as a work van, the Caddy is the smallest van in VW’s range, making it ideal for those wanting a simple, easy-to-drive camper conversion.
 With good build quality and impressive longevity, it’s a budget-friendly option that doesn’t compromise on reliability.

-Why Buy a VW Caddy?
+Why buy a VW Caddy?

-The downsides of a VW Caddy
+What are the downsides of a VW Caddy?

 The Nissan NV300 is a mid-size van that makes a great starting point for a campervan conversion.
 It’s a reliable workhorse with a good amount of interior space, making it ideal for vanlifers who want to avoid the hassle of full-size courier vans.
 The NV300 has decent fuel economy and is often cheaper than some of the other mid-size vans on the market, making it good value for money.